BioJulia/PopGen.jl/docs/PopObj_accessing.md

 ```

 !!! info "Seeing some location info"
     The nancycats data has some weird coordinate system for information, so those data were omitted.
 If you want a proof of concept for `.longitude` and `.latitude`, load in `gulfsharks` and try it out.
-We'll use `hcat` (horizontal concatenation) to horizontally bind the individual names, their latitude, and longitude.
+We'll use `hcat` (horizontal concatination) to horizontally bind the individual names, their latitude, and longitude.
 Later, you'll see that the `locations` command does this and a bit more

     ``` julia tab="load gulfsharks"
     julia> sharks = gulfsharks() ;    # semicolon just supresses printing output